peterhinch/micropython-touch/SETUP.md

 the maximum baudrate permitted by the display driver chip.
 The bus should not be shared with any other device.

-Args to `SSD` should be chosen to match the display dimensions in pixels and the required orientation (landcsape/portrait etc.) See
+Args to `SSD` should be chosen to match the display dimensions in pixels and the required orientation (landcsape/portrait etc.) Options depend on the specific display driver.
+See the
 [display drivers doc.](https://github.com/peterhinch/micropython-nano-gui/blob/master/DRIVERS.md).

 ## 2.3 Test the display